-4.1.3.1 Somerset GP Board shall be entitled to appoint 1 (one) Governor by notice in writing signed by an authorised officer of the Board and delivered to the Secretary.
+- 4.1.3.1 Somerset Primary Care Board shall be entitled to appoint 1 (one) Governor by notice in writing signed by an authorised officer of the Board and delivered to the Secretary. - 4.1.3.2 Carers UK shall be entitled to appoint 1 (one)

-- 4.1.3.2 Carers UK shall be entitled to appoint 1 (one) Governor by notice in writing signed by an authorised officer of the organisation and delivered to the Secretary. - 4.1.3.3 Taunton and Somerset Samaritans shall be entitled to appoint 1 (one) Governor by notice in writing signed by an authorised officer of the organisation and delivered to the Secretary. - 4.1.3.4 Bournemouth University (established under Section 216(1) of the Education Reform Act 1988 by virtue of the Educational (Recognised Bodies) (England) Order 2003), whose address is Fern Barrow, Talbot Campus, Poole, Dorset, BH12 5BB; University of Bristol, (established under Royal Charter granted on 17 May 1909) whose address is Senate House, Tvndall Avenue, Bristol, BS8 1TH; University of Plymouth (established under Section 216(1) of the Education Reform Act 1988 by virtue of the Educational (Recognised Bodies) (England) Order 2003) whose address is Drake Circus, Plymouth, PL4 8AA, (together the "Universities") or their respective successor organisations shall be entitled to appoint 1 (one) Governor between them by notice in writing signed by a Vice Chancellor or a pro Vice Chancellor from each university, and delivered to the Secretary. - 4.2 All Appointed Governors shall be named individuals.
-The organisations entitled to appoint Governors shall agree one named deputy to attend meetings in the absence of the appointed governor by notice in writing signed by an authorised officer of the organisation and delivered to the Secretary. - 4.3 The Council of Governors retains the right to review and amend the organisations entitled to appoint a Governor.
+Governor by notice in writing signed by an authorised officer of the organisation and delivered to the Secretary. - 4.1.3.3 Taunton and Somerset Samaritans shall be entitled to appoint 1 (one) Governor by notice in writing signed by an authorised officer of the organisation and delivered to the Secretary. - 4.1.3.4 Bournemouth University (established under Section 216(1) of the Education Reform Act 1988 by virtue of the Educational (Recognised Bodies) (England) Order 2003), whose address is Fern Barrow, Talbot Campus, Poole, Dorset, BH12 5BB; University of Bristol, (established under Royal Charter granted on 17 May 1909) whose address is Senate House.
+Tyndall Avenue, Bristol, BS8 1TH; University of Plymouth (established under Section 216(1) of the Education Reform Act 1988 by virtue of the Educational (Recognised Bodies) (England) Order 2003) whose address is Drake Circus, Plymouth, PL4 8AA, (together the "Universities") or their respective successor organisations shall be entitled to appoint 1 (one) Governor between them by notice in writing signed by a Vice Chancellor or a pro Vice Chancellor from each university, and delivered to the Secretary. - 4.2 All Appointed Governors shall be named individuals.
+The organisations entitled to appoint Governors shall agree one named deputy to attend meetings in the absence of the appointed governor by notice in writing signed by an authorised officer of the organisation and delivered to the Secretary.